subutai/nupic.subutai/swarm_examples/README.md

     u'metric5': 0.0}
 ```

-As you can see, the CLA was able to learn the temporal correlation after adding metric4 and doing so
+As you can see, the CLA was able to learn the temporal correlation after adding
-improved the error significantly.
-Although this is a very artificial example, similar situations
+metric4 and doing so improved the error significantly.
+Although this is a very
-happen often in reality.
-Quite often additional fields can help improve error, even if there are no
+artificial example, similar situations happen often in reality.
+Quite often
+additional fields can help improve error, even if there are no spatial
-spatial correlations!
-This is a powerful aspect of streaming data that the CLA takes advantage of.
+correlations!
+This is a powerful aspect of streaming data that the CLA takes
+advantage of.

+FAQ
+===

+These are some questions people have asked me about the example:

+1. In the JSON file, are we supposed to include ALL the signals in the
+"includedFields"?
+For instance, if X is used to predict Y one step ahead, should
+I include both X and Y in "includedFields"?
+And further include Y in the
+"predictedField" as well?

+*Answer*: The swarm process searches over a number of fields to see which
+combination can best predict the specified predicted field.
+The includedFields
+are the fields you want to swarm process to search.
+This should be
+over-inclusive – the swarm will figure out which ones are actually useful.
+For
+anomaly detection you always need to include the predictedField (in your example
+Y) in the includedFields list.
+The others are optional.
+If you include X and it
+helps, it will be part of the final model.
+Some of the examples in there include
+other fields, some don’t.

+2. For the above problem, does CLA use both X(k) and Y(k) to predict Y(k+1) or
+does it use only X(k) to predict Y(k+1)?
+We specify the predicted field clearly
+in the JSON file but since we also include both X and Y in the inputs, I am not
+clear if the information from Y(k) is used or not.

+*Answer*: The fields chosen depends on the statistics of the data.
+The swarm
+process will determine which fields are useful in predicting the predictedField.
+This is in the fieldContribution JSON – the fields that helped will be part of
+the model.
+Let’s say it chooses X and Y. Now, exactly which parts of X and Y are
+used to predict Y again depends on specific statistics.
+The spatial pooler will
+learn which combinations of X and Y occur together.
+You can think of this as a
+type of clustering algorithm.

+3. After I run CLA, in the inference folder, I see a
+"DefaultTask.NontemporalMultiStep.predictionLog.csv".
+In this file, I see
+Y.actual and Y.prediction both in float.
+Since I am doing one step ahead
+prediction, does the log file automatically shift the Y.predicted data forward
+by one step? ie, the value corresponding to Y.actual(k) is Y.prediction(k) or
+Y.prediction(k+1)?

+*Answer*: Yes, by default I believe OpfRunExperiment shifts the predictions so
+they are lined up.
+So, if you are predicting 5 steps ahead, it will shift things
+by 5 rows.
+This is just for convenience when plotting things in a spreadsheet.
+When you use a CLA model in a real time scenario, obviously at time T it will
+predict the field at time T+5.

+4. For the above problem, how is the anomaly score calculated?
+    Is it using (Y.actual(k)-Y.prediction(k))? or
+    is it using bursting which depends on all dimensions of X? or
+    is it using bursting which depends on all dimensions of X and Y?

+*Answer*: It’s based on the intersection between the predicted columns (any
+column that has a predicted cell in it will be a predicted column) and the
+columns that actually become active in the next time step.
+In this example, the
+maximum intersection is 40 (anomaly score of 0) and the minimum is 0 (anomaly
+score of
+1).